Government Information (Public Access) Act 2009 (NSW) (GIPA Act)

 Information held by BHI

 All BHI reports are available, free of charge, on this website.
-We ensure transparency in our work by making our Reports Plan available online.
-This plan outlines the reports and projects that are in development and target release dates for publication.
+Our Reports Plan is also on our website, outlining our upcoming reports and projects and the target publication dates.

-BHI is not the primary custodian of all data used to produce reports.
-Some data is sourced externally from databases that are held by other organisations such as the NSW Ministry of Health, the Organisation for Economic Co-operation and Development (OECD) or The Commonwealth Fund.
-If you are looking to access the data that BHI conducts analyses on, you may need to approach the organisation that is responsible for the data.
+Some of the data we use in our reports is sourced from databases held by other organisations such as the NSW Ministry of Health and NSW Ambulance.
+If you are seeking data that BHI conducts analyses on, you may need to approach the organisation that is responsible for that data, if it was sourced externally.
 Full data references are available in each report.

 How to access information held by BHI